Pre-Employment Class Instructor

 - Comfortable developing new curriculum and lesson planning.

 - Willing to work with multi-level English speakers.

-- Ability to communicate clearly, effectively and articulately in English; additional fluency in a refugee language helpful
+- Ability to effectively communicate in English; additional fluency in a refugee language helpful.

 - Willing to adhere to IRC volunteer and workplace policies.